Amazon posts largest profit in its history on sales, tax boost

 AWS posted a 45 percent rise in sales to US$5.1 billion.

 Amazon said it expects operating profit in the current quarter of between US$300 million and US$1 billion.
-Analysts were expecting US$1.5 billion, according to analytics firm FactSet Street Account.
+Analysts were expecting US$1.5 billion, according to analytics firm FactSet.

 Olsavsky, Amazon's CFO, told reporters, "We’re still in heavy investment mode."